raghavprasad13/Final-VR/README.md

 ### Adjusting Fictrac settings

-Earlier, Fictrac was being started from within the VR application with the Fictrac binary itself residing outside the VR application.
-Thus, in order to start Fictrac for Windows, we used a `.bat` file which contains the command to start Fictrac.
-For Mac/Linux, passing the command as a string within the code suffices.
-The command to initiate Fictrac is

-    <path to Fictrac binary/executable> <path to Fictrac config file>

-However, since Fictrac was being installed externally, the command to initiate Fictrac needed to be modified to the local installation.

-Now, Fictrac is shipped with the VR application and resides in the project folder at `Assets\StreamingAssets\fictrac`.
-Thus, there is no need to modify the Fictrac inititation command to the local installation since now there is no need for a separate installation.
+Fictrac is shipped with the VR application and resides in the project folder at `Assets\StreamingAssets\fictrac`.
+Both macOS and Windows builds of Fictrac are included at `Assets/StreamingAssets/fictrac/macos` and `Assets\StreamingAssets\fictrac\windows` respectively.
+Thus, there is no need for a separate installation.

-This modification from the earlier version has only been implemented for macOS/Linux systems.
-Windows systems will have to modify the `.bat` file as follows:
+The VR needs 2 elements of Fictrac to be in place in order to use it:

+- The Fictrac binary/excutable
+- The Fictrac config file

+According to the OS you are using, here is where you will find and modify these elements:

+#### Windows

+- **Fictrac executable**: Found at `F:\Lab\VR_Room3\VREngines\VRFicTrac_6-7\FicTrac2.01\bin\Release\fictrac.exe`.
+Does not need to be modified (unless a newer version of Fictrac needs to be used).
+Preserve the filename `fictrac.exe` and its location.
+- **Fictrac config file**: Found at `F:\Lab\VR_Room3\VREngines\VRFicTrac_6-7\FicTrac2.01\bin\Release\vr_fictrac_config.txt`.
+Should be modified every time there is a change required in Fictrac configuration.
+Preserve the filename `vr_fictrac_config.txt` and its location.

-- **For Windows**: Modify `fictrac_starter.bat` which can be found in the project folder at `Assets\StreamingAssets\fictrac_starter.bat`
+The Fictrac build for Windows is extrenal to the VR project and is connected to the VR via `fictrac_starter.bat` which can be found in the VR project folder at `Assets\StreamingAssets\fictrac_starter.bat`

+#### macOS

+- **Fictrac executable**: Found at `Assets/StreamingAssets/fictrac/bin/fictrac`.
+Does not need to be modified (unless a newer version of Fictrac needs to be used).
+Preserve the filename `fictrac` and its location.
+- **Fictrac config file**: Found at `Assets/StreamingAssets/fictrac/vr_fictrac_config.txt`.
+Should be modified every time there is a change required in Fictrac configuration.
+Preserve the filename `vr_fictrac_config.txt` and its location.

+#### For developers

-Additionally, the main C# file concerned with Fictrac handling is `FictracController.cs`.
+The main C# file concerned with Fictrac handling is `FictracController.cs`.
 Also `Constants.cs` contains a field called `FictracPort`.
-The value of this field should match the `out_port` (or `sock_port` in later versions of Fictrac) parameter value in the Fictrac config file
+The value of this field should match the `out_port` (or `sock_port` in later versions of Fictrac) parameter value in the Fictrac config file.

 ### Shutting down Fictrac